 - Current LGA arrivals

 - Real-time LGA airport status (General airport delays and closings)

 - Flight schedules to and from LaGuardia and other NYC airports

-- By Taxi: Fares to Manhattan are metered.
-Expect to pay a minimum of $20, including tip and tolls.
+- By taxi: Fares to Manhattan are metered.
+Expect to pay a minimum of $45, including tip and tolls, as of October 2017.
 If there is traffic, the fare can rise significantly.
-Fares to Queens neighborhoods run a few dollars for Jackson Heights or Astoria, $12 for Main Street/Forest Hills, and $20+ for JFK Airport, the Rockaways, or Bayside.
+Fares including tip to JFK average about $55.

 - By public transportation: The cheapest way to get to and from LaGuardia is by public transportation unless a friend or family member drops you off.
 But you must take the bus to connect to the subway, Long Island Rail Road, and Metro-North Railroad.
 A one-way trip on the bus or subway cost $2.75 as of October 2017.
 You can get a MetroCard, good on the bus or subway, at vending machines throughout the airport.